Avaiga/taipy-doc/docs/relnotes.md

   the [section on the *figure* property](manuals/gui/viselements/chart.md#the-figure-property) for more information.
 - User content in [`part`](manuals/gui/viselements/part.md).
 TODO
-- A new control called [`date_selector`] is available if you need to represent and edit date ranges in your application pages.
+- A new control called [`date_range`](manuals/gui/viselements/date_range.md) is available if you need to represent and edit date ranges in your application pages.
+- A new control called [`login`](manuals/gui/viselements/login.md) is available if you need users to authenticate in your application.

 <h4><strong><code>taipy-core</code></strong> 3.1.0 </h4>